brabster/tw-site/src/pages/articles/2019-01-17-spring-boot-performance-part-2/index.md

 In [part 1](/posts/spring-boot-performance-part-1), we built a simple Spring Boot webapp and demonstrated a surprising performance problem.
 A Gatling performance test simulating different numbers of users making a single request showed our webapp unable to keep up with 40 "users" making one request per second on my fairly powerful computer.

 We've already eliminate many problems, so we can use a process of elimination to figure out what's causing the problem.
 Let's start with a classic.
+I shared a link to part 1 and invited people to guess what the problem was.
+Thread starvation was amongst the responses, so let's take a look.

 ## How Many Threads?

-Spring Boot apps run in an embedded Tomcat server by default, and the most obvious place for us to look is Tomcat's thread pool.
+Spring Boot apps run in an embedded Tomcat server by default, so this is something we can look into.
-I think that's habit and bias on my part, because the evidence we've seen doesn't really support a thread configuration problem.
 If we were, say, talking to a slow database synchronously then it would seem more likely that we might be running out of threads to service new requests as exising requests keep threads waiting for responses from the database.

 As it's easy, we'll see what happens if we increase the number of threads Tomcat can use.
 We can check the [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) to see that the default thread pool size is 200 threads and how to increase it.
 We can increase that by an order of magnitude to 2000 threads in `application.properties`: